 The Takeaway on Additional Driver Fees

 With a little bit of planning, you can avoid paying a fee when you need to add a second driver to your rental contract.
-Renters in California get a free pass regardless of company, as do customers of Silvercar, and spouses or domestic partners when renting from Avis, Budget, Enterprise, Alamo, or Fox, and in numerous states by law.
+Customers of Silvercar always get a free pass, as do spouses or domestic partners when renting from Avis, Budget, Enterprise, Alamo, or Fox, and in numerous states by law.
 If none of these situations apply, then you can often avoid the fee by joining a frequent renter program or using a membership discount code.
 Be sure to calculate all costs before booking.

 If an additional driver can’t be present when you pick up the car, you can visit any of the brand’s locations and make the change later.